 What is the most efficient way to go from impasse to insight to action?
 We too often mistakenly think it is to tell people what to do.
 Here are a few reasons why neuroscience says that does not work in the long run and sometimes even in the short run: We almost always give advice to the … Continue reading Leaders – Stop giving advice.
 Even if they ask for it.

 According to many in the neuroscience field including the NeuroLeadership Institute, our brains sometimes fool us into thinking we are in a high threat (life or death) situation for the least likely reasons.
-For instance, I was asked to speak in front of a cadre of coaches many of whom were more experienced than I. To show … Continue reading How to develop a culture of trust
+For instance, I was asked to speak in front of a cadre of coaches many of whom were more experienced than I. To show … Continue reading Develop a culture of trust

 How Alan Mulally saved Ford It was the summer of 2006, Alan Mulally was knee deep in getting the Boeing 787 "Dreamliner" designed and built when Bill Ford asked him to take over his role as President and CEO of his eponymous company.
 Ford Motor was slowly going out of business, as were the other … Continue reading How Alan Mulally saved Ford Motor Company with four simple decisions